Whipsnade Zoo cheetahs

 As you move along the path view our Zoo ‘athletes’ from an African style hut, where floor to ceiling glass are the only thing separating you from the animals.

 On leaving the African style hut there will be information boards explaining how researchers use ‘signs of life’ to locate animals, ID them and how often they count them.
-In the ‘discovery’ area you can also fast track your own knowledge of a cheetah by testing your acceleration speed on the Cheetah Sprint running strip.
-You can then compare your running speed against the speed of a cheetah against the same distance - and discover if you stood a chance if you were prey!
 This also includes a display safari Land Rover, depicting real life cheetah conservation activities in the African savannah.

 Cheetahs can reach speeds of up to 100km per hour (70mph) and are the world's fastest land mammal.
 However, they can only run at their prey for relatively short distances, so prefer to creep up on and then spring into action.